FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 So, what do NixOs (the declarative operating system), nix (the packaging system) offer?
 Here's my take:

 1. **Aggregation of system components** - like k8s with multiple helm charts but in a declarative way.
-The state is held in your repository (kind of like argocd).
+The state is held in your repository (just like in Argocd).
-2. **Meta build tool** - just like docker, nix is technology agnostic it doesn't care if it's rust, go, or java.
+2. **Meta build tool** - like docker, nix is technology agnostic; it doesn't care if it's rust, go, or java.
-3. **Self-documentation** - since there is only one entry point to your system it is by default documented.
-You won't forget about this little docker container that you have run on the machine or this tiny tiny package on the OS.
+3. **Self-documentation** - since there is only one entry point to your system, it is by default documented.
+You won't forget about this little docker container you have run on the machine or this tiny package on the OS.
 4. **Debuggability and testability** - NixOs configuration can be easily deployed onto a VM or tested using an automated testing framework
-5. [Reproducible builds](https://reproducible-builds.org/) - if you have the same source (most of the time) you will obtain bit for bit the same result no matter when you run it.
+5. [Reproducible builds](https://reproducible-builds.org/) - if you have the same source (most of the time), you will obtain bit for bit the same result no matter when you run it.
 You can even read more about building 15yo software [here](https://blinry.org/nix-time-travel/).
-While in theory, possible using [docker](https://fosdem.org/2023/schedule/event/container_reproducible_dockerfile/attachments/slides/5574/export/events/attachments/container_reproducible_dockerfile/slides/5574/FOSDEM2023_Bit_for_bit_reproducible_builds_with_Dockerfile.pdf) it's definietely not a practice.
+While it's possible to use [docker](https://fosdem.org/2023/schedule/event/container_reproducible_dockerfile/attachments/slides/5574/export/events/attachments/container_reproducible_dockerfile/slides/5574/FOSDEM2023_Bit_for_bit_reproducible_builds_with_Dockerfile.pdf) in theory, it's definitely not a practice.
 6. **No need to keep the binary data around** - this is due to the reproducibility of builds.
 The artifacts storing story turned out to be a big [docker kerfuffle](https://www.theregister.com/2023/03/17/docker_free_teams_plan/) recently.
 7. **Sound practices are encouraged**.
 It doesn't leave a shell mess.
 Strange one-off bash scripts casting dark spells.